 Upstart is a leading artificial intelligence (AI) lending marketplace designed to improve access to affordable credit while reducing the risk and costs of lending for our bank partners.
-By leveraging Upstart's AI marketplace, Upstart-powered banks can offer higher approval rates and experience lower loss rates*, while simultaneously delivering the exceptional digital-first lending experience their customers demand.
+By leveraging Upstart's AI marketplace, Upstart-powered banks can offer higher approval rates and experience lower default rates*, while simultaneously delivering the exceptional digital-first lending experience their customers demand.

 of loans fully automated

 * In an internal study, Upstart evaluated the performance of our personal loan underwriting model as compared to the underwriting criteria used by a traditional bank.
 The results presented are based on loans originated on Upstart’s platform with at least one payment due prior to June 22, 2022.